pylint-dev/pylint/doc/user_guide/run.rst

 file or it is an implicit namespace package) or if "directory" is in the python path.

-By default, pylint will exits an error when one of the arguments is a directory which is not a python package.
+By default, pylint will exit with an error when one of the arguments is a directory which is not a python package.
 In order to run pylint over all modules and packages within the provided subtree of a directory, the ``--recursive=y`` option must be provided.